akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 4.4 Instance variable

-Instance variables helps in accessing data gathered by the controller and present it to view (template).
-Ruby is an object oriented programming language, so every class has an instance variable which can be used across the class.
+Instance variables help in accessing data gathered by the controller and present it to view (template).
+Ruby language is an object-oriented programming language, so every class has an instance variable which can be used across the class.
 If you open `demo_controller.rb` from `app/controller/` you can see that `DemoController` is a subclass (`<`) of `ApplicationController`, that means it's a class which can have instances.

 To use instance we have to use `@` sign before a variable.
 For example `@instance` (a variable can be anything).

-To access a variable in template, we would have to put an instance in a function.
+To access a variable in a template, we would have to put an instance in a function.
 For example:

 ```Ruby
 def hello